Aditya-madwal/FriendsBook/readme.md

 # FriendsBook

-**FriendsBook** is a full-stack social media application built using Django Rest Framework for the backend and React.js for the frontend.
+**FriendsBook** is a full-stack social media application built using Django Rest Framework for the backend and React.js (+TailwindCSS) for the frontend.
 The app provides a platform where users can connect with friends, share posts, engage in conversations, and interact with content through likes and comments.

 ## Features